 GlassWing – On-Demand Delivery Vehicles

 With customer expectations continuously on the rise and as interests shift towards product variety and personalized services, the logistics and supply chain sectors face mounting pressures.
-Rapid advancements in emerging technologies such as the internet of things, advanced mobile robots, and artificial intelligence- and blockchain-enabled solutions result in companies face a dilemma while choosing the most suitable technologies to invest in.
-As technology progress continues, it is important for emerging companies to be proactive and identify potentially disruptive changes at an early stage.
+Further, advancements in emerging technologies such as IoT, automated mobile robots, and AI and blockchain solutions result in companies struggling to choose the most suitable technologies to invest in.
+As technology progress continues, it is important for companies to be proactive and identify potentially disruptive changes at an early stage.